StackVista/stackstate-docs/setup/data-management/data_retention.md

 ---
-description: StackState Self-hosted
+description: Rancher Observability Self-hosted
 ---

 # Data retention

 ## Overview

-StackState imposes data retention limits to save storage space and improve performance.
-You can configure the data retention period to balance the amount of data stored with StackState performance and data availability.
+Rancher Observability imposes data retention limits to save storage space and improve performance.
+You can configure the data retention period to balance the amount of data stored with Rancher Observability performance and data availability.

 ## Retention of topology graph data

 By default, topology graph data will be retained for 30 days.
 This works in a way that the latest state of topology graph will always be retained; only history older than 30 days will be removed.
-You can check and alter the configured retention period this using the StackState CLI.
+You can check and alter the configured retention period this using the Rancher Observability CLI.

 ```shell
 $ sts graph retention